farinder007/Induction-Program/README.md

 ## 1st August, 2025
 College journey of second day started which was filled with learning and interaction.

-Our first lecture of the day was on Universal Human Values which was introduced as a way to happiness.
+Our first lecture of the day was on Universal Human Values by Priya Darshni Mam.
+Lecture was introduced as a way to happiness.
+We discussed about our life goals and the ways to achieve them.